 CCOT-P should work in all browsers, but we do not recommend Internet Explorer (IE) 8.
 Testing has shown JavaScript issues in IE8, and this issue may occur in earlier versions of IE as well.
+The issue does not appear with IE10 and later.
 When JavaScript takes too long to generate a graph, IE8 displays the error message, "Stop running this script?"
 If you receive this message in any browser while trying to view a graph, then that graph will probably never appear.
 This only affects graphs with "Assignments" in their title.